 But this doesn’t mean you can simply give up hope on finding a good deal.
 Even during tough times, you can still find airlines offering rock-bottom fares in hopes of winning you over from their competitors.

 Although there is nothing you can do about high jet fuel prices, you can sign up for services like Scott’s Cheap Flights or Dollar Flight Club to be ready the moment one of those rock-bottom fares hits the market.
 They will keep you informed about deals that are too good to pass up.

 3. Airline Tickets Follow the Laws of Demand

 This pricing factor shouldn’t be surprising either.
 Just like nearly every product, supply and demand have a huge impact on how much you pay for your ticket.

-This factor is closely connected to the seasonality aspect but goes a bit further than just the season.
+This factor is closely connected to the seasonality aspect but goes beyond the season.
 You can imagine that there are a ton of things that determine the demand for tickets to a particular destination.

 Is there some big event there, like the Superbowl or a convention?
 Has it just re-opened to tourism following pandemic closures, as Australia did recently?
 Or could something be causing unusually low demand, like a recent natural disaster or proximity to a conflict zone?

-Your best tools here are search engines like Skyscanner, to be sure that you aren’t missing out on a big discount to fly the day before or after; and alert services like Thrifty Traveler Premium to keep track of unusually low fares during a given period.
+Your best tools here are search engines like Skyscanner to ensure you aren’t missing out on a big discount to fly the day before or after, and alert services like Thrifty Traveler Premium to keep track of unusually low fares during a given period.